fjcasti/PersonalServer/README.md

 # PersonalServer
-Your own Server to store, link and access all your information in the cloud or whereever you want.
+Your own Server to store, link and access all your information in the cloud or wherever you want.